jrecuero/myrpg/doc/ATTACK_ANIMATIONS.md

 1. **Battle Trigger**: When a player selects and executes an attack in battle
 2. **Animation Switch**: Hero switches to attack animation using the sword sprite sheet
 3. **Timed Duration**: Animation stays active for the configured duration (default 1.5 seconds)
-4. **Auto-Return**: After the duration expires, hero returns to the previous animation state
+4. **Smart Return**: After the duration expires, hero returns to idle state (not walking)
+5. **Battle Logic**: Ensures proper post-battle state regardless of movement during collision
-5. **Continued Gameplay**: Normal idle/walking animation switching resumes
+6. **Continued Gameplay**: Normal idle/walking animation switching resumes

 ## Technical Implementation